jfnavarro/st_viewer/README.md

 We use Cygwin but there are probably easier ways to do it.

 * Download and install Qt open source from : http://qt-project.org/downloads

+* Download and extract QCustomplot sources from http://qcustomplot.com/ (Remeber to tell CMake where QCustomplot is using CMAKE_PREFIX_PATH

 * Install Cygwin, by downloading and executing http://cygwin.com/setup-x86_64.exe

     During the installation, select these additional packages: